What is Ticket Triage?

 Less frustration

-When your support desk is loaded down with an endless stream of support tickets, everyone becomes frustrated.
+When your support desk is loaded with an endless stream of support tickets, everyone becomes frustrated.
 Customers are angry because their tickets aren’t being solved as quickly as they’d like for the topic or urgency.
 Employees are stressed because they have no time to catch their breath.

 Trend identification